Neutrovertido/debian-ujcv-assets/README.md

 This can all be done within the "Extensions" app.
 - Change Pano shortcut to Super+V (for this you will need to disable a system shortcut first)
 - Make Status Area Horizontal Spacing's spacing smaller
+- Change Logo Menu to use an icon of your liking, in this case we use the monochrome Debian icon.

 ## Shortcuts